tulip-lab/open-data/Macau2018/README.md

     issn = {XXX-XX},
     doi = {xxxxxx},
     journal = {Submitted},
+    author = {TO BE ADDED},
-    author = {Law, Rob and Li, Gang and Fong, Davis and Han, Xin}, month = xxx,
+    month = xxx,
     year = {2019},
     keywords = {Big data analytics,Deep Learning,Search query data,Tourism demand forecast},
     pages = {XX-XX},
     }

 You can feel free to use the datasets (for academic purpose only) at your own risk.
-For other purposes, please contact **A/Prof. Gang Li** (gangli AT tulip.org.au).
+For other purposes, please contact ** TO BE ADDED **.

 ---